 Except for students in the Schools of Nursing and Pharmacy, all students must consult with their advisors in completing a tentative Plan of Study form.
 The Plan of Study describes how the student intends to satisfy the requirements for the degree.
 Students should get the form from the dean of their school or college, consult with their advisor and file the completed form with their major department.
-Students should file the tentative Plan of Study as soon as possible.

 A minor is available only to a matriculated student currently pursuing a baccalaureate degree.
 While not required for graduation, a minor provides an option for the student who wants an academic focus in addition to a major.
 Unless a higher standard is noted in the description of a specific minor program, completion of a minor requires that a student earn a ‘C’ (2.0) grade or better in each of the required courses for that minor.
 The same course may be used to meet both major and minor course requirements unless prohibited by the department or program offering the minor as stated in the Undergraduate Catalog.
 Substitutions to minor requirements require the approval of the head or designee of the department or program offering the minor.
 All substitutions for minors in the College of Agriculture, Health, and Natural Resources must be approved at the dean’s level.
 Substitutions for minors in the School of Engineering must be approved at the Dean’s level.
 Substitutions for minors in the School of Fine Arts must be approved by the Director of Advising.
 Substitutions to minor requirements offered by departments or programs in the College of Liberal Arts and Sciences require approval by the department or program and the dean or dean’s designee.
 A plan of study for the minor signed by the department or program head, director, or faculty designee must be submitted to the Office of the Registrar during the first four weeks of the semester in which the student expects to graduate.
 All available minors are listed and described on the Minors page.